Shot! The 2021 RHS Chelsea Flower Show

 It wasn’t just the Beeb, many have lavishly praised the show — although that may be more to do with it returning, than what it offered.

 Noughticulture writer Alice Vincent even went so far as to say that this year’s event “might have been my favourite Chelsea yet.”
 She gave her reasons for this as being “Attention to small spaces, as well as fewer show gardens and a lean towards natural beauty rather than opulence.”

 I have to take umbrage with her appraisal as, to quote Shania Twain: “That don’t impress me much!”
 What I’m looking for is precisely the opposite.

-I want to see the opulence, to witness the jaw-droppingly fabulous and to experience the crème de la crème.
+I want to see the opulence, I want to witness the jaw-droppingly fabulous and above all, I want to experience the crème de la crème.
 That’s why I go to Chelsea.
 And I’m sure it’s what draws many others as well.

 This year, transport issues meant I had less time at the show than I would have liked, so I didn’t get to see everything that was on display.
 What follows are my personal highlights of what I did see, in the order of how I saw them.

 It’s important to remember that everyone’s Chelsea experience is different, visitors to the show come for different things.
 Generally, I’m looking for things that are out of the ordinary: interesting gardens, interesting garden features, interesting artworks, interesting plants and flowers and, if I see them, interesting people.
 And of course, it’s me who defines what’s interesting.

 I began by walking Main Avenue, Chelsea’s most prestigious stretch of real estate, home to the big show gardens.
 My immediate thought was where were they?
 There seemed to be far fewer than in previous years.
 Looking around, I assumed the RHS had done what they now do at Hampton Court: spreading the show gardens around the site, something I’ve never been a fan of.